Pupil video: What does historically significant mean?

 Understanding historical significance

 The video also explains how ideas about significance can change over time.
-Pupils learn that someone seen as a hero in the past, like Sir Francis Drake or Edward Colston, might now be viewed differently because of new understanding or social change.
-Rebecca and Rosa talk about the importance of including voices that were previously left out, like ordinary people, families, and communities.
-Pupils will be introduced to the idea that their own values, interests and experiences influence how they view history.
-Through this discussion, the video shows how pupils can begin to “think like a historian” and form their own ideas about what is important to remember and why.
+The children learn that someone who was once viewed as a hero, such as Sir Francis Drake or Edward Colston, might now be seen differently due to a new understanding or social change.
+Rebecca and Rosa discuss the importance of including previously overlooked voices, such as those of ordinary people, families and communities.
+Pupils are introduced to the idea that their own values, interests and experiences shape how they view history.